yungyuc/nsdhw_24au/project/ExplorerRay/README.md

 # onnxinfo - A tool to show ONNX model summary like torchinfo

-This project aims to develop a tool that provides a summary of ONNX models, similar to how torchinfo works for PyTorch models.
-The tool will focus on offering a layer-wise breakdown, MAC/parameter counts, input/output shapes, and other key model details, all accessible via C++ and Python APIs.

 ## Basic Information

+`onnxinfo` provides a summary of ONNX models, including:
+* layer name, type
+* MAC, parameter insights
+* input/output shapes

-`onnxinfo` provides a detailed summary of ONNX models, including layer structure and parameter insights, available through both C++ and Python interfaces.
+available through both C++ and Python interfaces.

 GitHub URL: https://github.com/ExplorerRay/onnxinfo

 ## Problem to Solve

-With the widespread use of ONNX as an open standard for machine learning models, users used to inspect the structure and parameters of these models by [Netron](https://github.com/lutzroeder/netron).
+ONNX is an open standard for machine learning models, users used to inspect the structure of models by [Netron](https://github.com/lutzroeder/netron).

 However, it is not that convenient to use it when in a CLI-only environment.

 This project aims to provide a utility for summarizing ONNX models like torchinfo.

-The project applies knowledge from machine learning (deep neural networks) and the ONNX standard, relying on the ONNX Python API for model parsing and analysis.
+The project relies on the ONNX Python API for model parsing and analysis.

 ## Prospective Users

-Developers and reasearchers who use ONNX models and need a quick way in python to inspect the model's structure.
+Anyone who use ONNX models and need a way in terminal to inspect the model's structure.

 ## System Architecture